- On July 21, 2017

 5.3 Sharing Data

 We may share your Personal Data with our contractors and service providers who process Personal Data on behalf of NetworkTables to perform certain business-related functions.
-These companies include our database providers, marketing agencies, email service providers, backup and disaster recovery service providers and others.
+These companies include our database providers, email service providers, backup and disaster recovery service providers and others as listed in NetworkTables Sub Processors.
 When we engage another company to perform such functions, we may provide them with information, including Personal Data, in connection with their performance of such functions.

 We provide the Personal Data entered on the applicable event or related event page to the Organizers of such event or event page.
 We may provide your Personal Data to the Organizer of the event to which the event page is linked.
 In some instances, an Organizer may appoint a third party, which may or may not be affiliated with the Organizer, to create an event or event page on its behalf (we call these third parties “Third Party Organizers”).
 In that case we may provide your personal data to the Third Party Organizers on behalf of the Organizers.
 You agree that we are not responsible for the actions of these Organizers, or their Third Party Organizers, with respect to your Personal Data.
 It is important that you review the applicable policies of the Organizers, and if applicable and available, their appointed Third Party Organizers, of an event (and the related event page, if applicable) before providing Personal Data or other information in connection with that event or related event page.